vipulnaik/working-drafts/eaf/my-somewhat-unusual-q4-2021-donation.md

    likely to beat the fallback donation targets.
-2. After exhausting those (either not finding any within a predetermined time limit, or meeting their funding gaps), donate the rest of the money to the dallback donation targets.
+2. After exhausting those (either not finding any within a predetermined time limit, or meeting their funding gaps), donate the rest of the money to the fallback donation targets.

 I am currently *not* at the level of savings where I'm actively looking to give it away.
 So, in particular, I won't do step 2; I will